Analysis of Joe Parr’s Accident at Valle de Bravo

 in conditions that would prove challenging for him?
 See P. 228

 of the Pilot’s Training Manual (PTM).
+Note: later editions of the PTM may have slightly different page numbers.

 - Flying very deep in the brakes: He was flying a Gin glider